shoutcool/ledger-app-tau/README.md

 # ledger-app-tau (Lamden)

-This is the official Lamden wallet app for the Ledger Nano S.
+This is the Lamden wallet app for the Ledger Nano S.

 When installed on a Nano S, the app allows you to generate Lamden public keys, sign transactions (currently there is support for the `currency` contract and the `transfer` method).
-The Lamden app is the most secure method currently available for performing these actions.

-This code also serves as a walkthrough for writing your own Ledger Nano S app.
-The code is heavily commented and describes both the high-level architecture and low-level implementation details of Nano S app development.
-Begin by reading `src/main.c`, and the comments will tell you which files to read next.

-No binaries are provided at this time.
-To build and install the Lamden app on your Ledger Nano S, follow Ledger's [setup instructions](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html).

 ## Usage